 Don't let your new boiler burn your cash

-If you think a new boiler will save you £350 per year in lower fuel bills or you need a new boiler because your boiler is 7 years old, please read on!
+If you think a new boiler will save you £350 per year or your existing boiler is 7 years old, please read on.
 The truth is you might be replacing your boiler unnecessarily and for all the wrong reasons.
-The UK has the biggest boiler replacement market in Europe, but in some corners of the industry it is believed that this is not due entirely to population size.
+The UK has the biggest boiler replacement market in Europe and not just because of population size.
 Rather we fit new boilers too frequently either through poor advice and/or premature aging due to incorrect installation.
 In this blog, I explore the necessity for boiler replacement and how to achieve true energy savings and longer lifespans when you do.

 - Do you definitely need a new boiler?